Fizzychaldy24/General-IT-Documentation/README.md

 - [NGINX SSL Configuration](web-hosting/nginx-ssl.md) - Step-by-step instructions for setting up SSL certificates on NGINX.
 - [AWS Web Hosting Guide](web-hosting/aws-web-hosting.md) - How to host a website on AWS, including EC2 instance setup and domain configuration.

-## System Administration

-This section contains useful guides on managing and configuring systems, including Linux and Windows environments, network configuration, and system security.

-### Topics Include:
-- **Linux Administration**: User management, service configuration, and shell scripting.
-- **Windows Server Administration**: Active Directory, DNS, DHCP, and PowerShell scripts.
-- **Networking Basics**: IP addressing, firewall rules, and VPN configuration.

-#### Resources:
-- [Linux User Management](system-administration/linux-user-management.md) - How to add, modify, and manage users in a Linux environment.
-- [Windows Server Active Directory](system-administration/windows-active-directory.md) - Guide to setting up and managing Active Directory on Windows Server.
-- [Network Configuration Basics](system-administration/network-setup.md) - Best practices for setting up network services and securing your network.

-## Troubleshooting Guides

-This repository also contains troubleshooting documentation for common IT problems, including hardware, software, and network issues.

-### Examples:
-- **Internet Connectivity Issues**: Step-by-step guide for troubleshooting network problems.
-- **Disk Space Problems**: How to identify and resolve low disk space issues.
-- **Slow Computer Performance**: Tips and tools for diagnosing performance issues.

-#### Documentation:
-- [Troubleshooting Guides](Troubleshooting%20Guides/) - A comprehensive collection of guides designed to help you solve common IT problems related to networking, hardware, and system performance.

 ## How to Use

 1. **Clone the Repository**: